04 • 15 • 2020

 Can’t I just wear a face mask when I’m at the beach?

 As of Friday, April 3, the federal government has shifted their guidance and is now recommending that everyone wear face masks when in public to help reduce the transmission of the disease.
 The act of wearing a mask is intended to prevent people who may not realize they are infected with COVID-19 from spreading the virus when coughing, sneezing or exhaling.
 While surgical masks are more effective at reducing the release of droplets and aerosols when worn by infected individuals, cloth masks may still help prevent infected droplets from being released.
 As such, wearing cloth masks could help reduce the spread of the virus when worn correctly and widespread.
-However, cloth masks are not protective and should not be relied upon to keep you safe when in public or close proximity to others.
-Maintaining distance is still key for protecting individuals from COVID-19, even when wearing a mask.
-The CDC provides guidance on homemade cloth face coverings and requests that people avoid the use of N95 masks and surgical masks, which should be reserved for healthcare workers.
+FDA warns that cloth masks are not protective and should not be relied upon to keep you safe when in public or close proximity to others; however, recent study results (see Konda et al and Ma et al) indicate that homemade cloth masks made with multiple layers and material combinations may be effective at protecting the mask wearer if worn correctly (no gaps between skin and the mask).
+Due to varying degrees in efficacy of homemade masks and high instances of improper wearing practices, maintaining distance is still key for protecting individuals from COVID-19, even when wearing a mask.
+The CDC provides guidance on homemade cloth face coverings and requests that people avoid the use of N95 masks which should be reserved for healthcare workers.

 Can the virus spread through contaminated beach sand, structures and facilities?